corda/corda/docs/source/serialization.rst

 .. note:: Several of the core interfaces at the heart of Corda are already annotated and so any classes that implement them will automatically be whitelisted.
 This includes `Contract`, `ContractState` and `CommandData`.

+.. warning:: We will be replacing the use of Kryo in the serialization framework and so additional changes here are likely.